xero/moebius-web/README.md

 See also '[Custom Brush](#custombrush)', '[Create Custom Brush](#createcustombrush)', '[Load Brush](#loadbrush)', and '[Save Brush](#savebrush)'.

-# Grid mode - g
+# Grid mode - g / G

 Turns on and off, and toggles between, two different types of grids, 'Light' and 'Dark'.
+Hitting shift whilst using the keyboard shortcut will cycle the options in the opposite sequence.
 The light grid is has higher visibility on darker backgrounds, but less pronounced on lighter backgrounds.
 The opposite is true for the dark grid.

 # Undo / Redo - z / Z